CascadingCascade/Cassidy-Guides/Do-It-Yourself NFA regex.md

 }
 ```
 I trust that you can just read the code and understand it?
-Anyway, the idea is that we go down one level every time a matching pair of parentheses are encountered,
+Anyway, the idea is that we go down one recursion level every time a matching pair of parentheses is encountered,
 the function will have as many levels of recursion as the regex inputted.
 for the `(c|a*b)*` example earlier, it will be parsed like this:
 ```